matanolabs/matano-website/docs/log-sources/managed/aws/amazon-route53-resolver-logs.md

 ## Schema

-AWS Route53 Resolver Logs data is normalized to ECS fields.
+Amazon Route53 Resolver Logs data is normalized to ECS fields.
 You can view the [complete mappings][1] to see the full schema.

 [1]: https://github.com/matanolabs/matano/blob/main/data/managed/log_sources/aws_route53_resolver_logs/log_source.yml